vntr-admin/combiner/README.txt

             Note that assortivity is not a function of the type, and should be the same for all runs at the same point.

+        -exportStruct x
+            whether to export the run as a matlab-formatted struct. default value is 1 (true), allowed values are 0 (false) and 1.

     type-specific args: specific to your choice of type (see next section).